-Insight As the Deletion of Positive Knowledge, and How that Heals the World
+Insight as the Deletion of Positive Knowledge and How that Heals the World

-After all, if I focus on most of the rote knowledge I “know” it begins to turn foggy and evaporate into immaterial assumptions.
-Just like an atom — the closer I look at a material form the more it turns to emptiness and occasional energetic flashes from the void.
+The closer we look at knowledge itself, the more contextual and temporary it starts to look, built upon assumptions that are more faith-based or creative than solid.
+Just like an atom — the closer we look at solid form the more it turns to mostly emptiness and occasional energetic flashes of insight from the void.

-At present, most don’t tend to question Knowledge itself (or examine its fabricated nature).
-We tend to see through our certainties only in flashes.
-So, at irregular intervals, holes in the fabric (in the yarns) are pierced here and there by insights.
-And at present, we seem compelled to re-connect these holes (or dots), in order to restore our confidence in the fabrications and blanket assumptions to which we still cling for security.
+So, at present, we tend to see through our certainties only in flashes.
+At irregular intervals, holes in the fabric (in the yarns) are pierced here and there by these insights.
+And we seem compelled at present to re-connect these holes (or dots) in our theories, in order to restore confidence in the fabrications and blanket assumptions to which we still cling for security.

-But by now, the yarns that filter our vision are patchwork quilts with ragged and disintegrating edges.
-After each tear in our belief systems, we have rushed to repair the damage.
-And now all the patches – all the efforts to hide contradictions, hypocrisies and white lies as a way of extending the life of the yarn – are disintegrating faster than they can be repaired.
+And by now, the yarns that filter perception are patchwork quilt.
+Now all the patches – all the efforts to hide anomalies and contradictions as a way of extending the life of a yarn – are disintegrating faster than they can be repaired.

-For many, this can induce a panic at the loss of certainty, and the exposure of an emptiness in our own fabrications of identity.
-So, some are intent on restoring the “greatness” of the old fabric in some regressive revolution.
+For many, this can induce panic at the loss of certainty, and the exposure of an emptiness behind most forms of identity.
+This panic tends to make people too intent on restoring the illusory “greatness” of the old fabric in some regressive revolution.
+That’s why some don’t want to teach our children the full and honest history, because it would undermine the illusion they’re trying to preserve.

-Or – and this is even more difficult to notice – some will discern just enough holes in the fabric to propose an entirely new yarn that would resolve some of these problems.
-Perhaps socialism (my preference, given the alternatives), or religion, or communism or fascism or a new capitalism, or a panopticonic AI state run by a self-described elite hiding in some redwood groves in northern California.
+And all the various top-down proposals for controlling life are doing the same basic thing.
+Maybe the new answer is socialism (my preference, given the alternatives), or religion, or communism or fascism or a new capitalism, or a panopticonic AI state run by a self-described elite hiding in some redwood groves in northern California.
+They’re all driven by the assumption that we need an Answer to life.

-Maybe what we’re experiencing is no more confusing than what a caterpillar experiences as its cocoon deteriorates.
-But we’re like caterpillars who keep re-building the disintegrating cocoon of Thought (of rational planning and top-down control) that has (arguably) served us so well in our development till now.
+But maybe panic isn’t necessary.
+Maybe the categorical insight into the limitations of Knowledge itself is no more confusing than what a caterpillar experiences as its cocoon deteriorates.
+But we’re like caterpillars who keep re-building the disintegrating cocoon of Thought (of rational planning and top-down control) that has (arguably) served us so well in our development till now, keeping us trapped in a reductive phase of development.

-So, what is an insight if it isn’t used to fill the hole with a new idea?
+So, what is an insight if it isn’t used to fill every hole with a new idea?

 Read More »